-The Unique Story of The Historic Marshall House Savannah
+The Unique Story of The Historic Marshall House Hotel Savannah

 Few hotels in Savannah can compare to the charm and historic authenticity of The Marshall House, one of Savannah's oldest hotels.
-The Marshall House has been named one of the "Best of Savannah" hotels several times, and is consistently among the top ranked hotels on TripAdvisor.
+For visitors looking for an true historic hotel and a unique experience, the Marshall House's historic wrought iron balcony is the perfect place to enjoy a glass of wine.
 Many of Savannah's tours include a stop in front of The Marshall House and a brief talk about the hotel's history, architecture, and reputation.

 Here's a quick look at what makes The Marshall House one of Savannah's most interesting and iconic buildings in the historic district.